git-push(1) — Linux manual page

 Create the branch experimental in the origin repository by

 copying the current master branch.
-This form is only needed
+This form is only needed to

-the local name and the remote name are different; otherwise,
+local name and the remote name are different; otherwise, the

-the ref name on its own will work.
+ref name on its own will work.

 git push origin :experimental